mtgjson/mtgjson-website/docs/data-models/card-set/index.md

 > ### otherFaceIds <i class="optional"></i>
 >
-> A list of card UUID's to this card's counterparts, such as transformed or melded faces.
+> A list of card `uuid`'s to this card's counterparts, such as transformed or melded faces.
 >
 > - **Type:** `string[]`
 > - **Introduced:** `v4.6.1`